OKLAHOMA PEOPLE SEARCH!

 In 1889, settlers took part in a Land Run.
 The next morning a downtown was already being constructed and the settlers decided to keep the name Norman.
 The daily newspaper, the Norman Transcript, started the same year.

-In 1890, the University of Oklahoma was established in Norman.
+In 1890, the University of Oklahoma was established in Norman and High Gate College opened.
 In 1891, the city of Norman was formally incorporated.
 In 1894, the fire department was established.
+In 1899, the Moore–Lindsay House was built.
+William and Agnes Moore worked in the real estate business and founded the company Norman Building and Loan Association.